 Sedation – If there is no other way to cope, sedation offers an excellent option for many people.
 At Carmel Mountain Dentistry, we offer several types of sedation, but the general premise behind them all is the same: the patient regains their faculties after treatment is complete.
 Nitrous Oxide (laughing gas) is the most common type of oral sedation.

-If you have questions or concerns about how Dr. Luban can help you overcome anxiety and fear, please contact the office.
+If you have questions or concerns about how Dr. Bunker can help you overcome anxiety and fear, please contact the office.